Meeting Update: Annual Meeting of the American Society of Tropical Medicine and Hygiene (ASTMH) 2008

 Nina Marano, DVM, MPH, Dipl ACVPM, from the Division of Quarantine and Global Migration, presented "Travelers' Vaccine Update from the CDC."
 She reviewed the prevention of rabies, Japanese encephalitis, yellow fever (YF), and gave a preview of the 2010 Yellow Book.

-As many travel medicine practitioners know, the only FDA-approved Japanese encephalitis vaccine is JE-Vax, whose manufacture was discontinued around 2005; allocations took place in 2008.
-The restriction limits nine doses of the vaccine per month to previous customers only.
-A new, inactivated, cell culture-derived JE vaccine has been undergoing FDA review, and likely will receive approval very soon.
-For travelers at risk (spending one month in endemic areas or short-term travel with itineraries that may pose increased risk, such as significant rural exposure or outdoor activities), provide advice regarding insect bite precautions and refer to providers or clinics that previously have ordered JE-Vax from Sanofi-Pasteur.
+As many travel medicine practitioners know, the only FDA-approved Japanese encephalitis vaccine is JE-Vax, whose manufacture was discontinued around 2005, and allocations took place in 2008.
+The restriction limits 9 doses of the vaccine per month to previous customers only.
+A new, inactivated, cell-culture derived JE vaccine has been undergoing FDA review and likely will receive approval very soon.
+For travelers at risk (spending 1 month in endemic areas or short-term travel with itineraries that may pose increased risk, such as significant rural exposure or outdoor activities), provide advice regarding insect bite precautions and refer to providers or clinics that previously have ordered JE-Vax from Sanofi-Pasteur.

 A recent publication updates yellow fever vaccine risks (Lindsey, et al. Adverse event reports following yellow fever vaccination.
-Vaccine.
-2008;26:6077-82).
-The revised estimates are based on 660 adverse events reported to VAERS from 2000-2006.
+Vaccine 2008;26:6077-82).
+The revised estimates are based on 660 adverse events reported to VAERS from 2000 to 2006.
 The denominator is obtained from the number of doses purchased for civilians, or 200,000 doses per year.
-A survey of 3,400 US providers in 2006 obtained the age and sex of vaccine recipients.
-Ninety-five percent of the AEs were associated with primary vaccines; 61% were women.
-Median time to occurrence was one day, with a range 0-50 days.
-There were 72 serious adverse events (SAE), including 12 neurotrophic disease (YF-AND), six viscerotropic disease (YF-AVD), and four deaths.
-SAE rates are calculated (see Table 3).
+A survey of 3400 U.S. providers in 2006 obtained the age and sex of vaccine recipients.
+Ninety-five percent of the AEs were associated with primary vaccines, and 61% were women.
+Median time to occurrence was 1 day, with a range 0-50 days.
+There were 72 serious adverse events (SAE), including 12 neurotropic disease (YF-AND), 6 viscerotropic disease (YF-AVD), and 4 deaths.
+SAE rates are calculated.
+(See Table, below.)
 A new ACIP work group for YF vaccine plans to update the recommendations.

-A WHO YF risk mapping work group is planning to update the risk map and harmonize CDC and WHO recommendations.
+A World Health Organization YF risk mapping work group is planning to update the risk map and harmonize CDC and WHO recommendations.
 The work group will focus on countries that are non-holoendemic, and define areas within countries as endemic, transitional, or low risk.
 YF vaccine will be recommended for travel to areas that are endemic or transitional.
 The decision to vaccinate for travel to areas that are low risk will be based on itinerary, extent of exposure, and risk factors.
-Updated YF vaccine recommendations include: risk areas are updated for Brazil, Paraguay, and Argentina; vaccine is not needed for travel to Tobago and is needed only for certain areas of Chad, Mali, Mauritania, Niger, and Sudan.
+Updated YF vaccine recommendations include: risk areas are updated for Brazil, Paraguay, and Argentina; vaccine is not needed for travel to Tobago; and vaccine is needed only for certain areas of Chad, Mali, Mauritania, Niger, and Sudan.

-Health Information for International Travel, the CDC Yellow Book 2010, will be available in May 2009.
+Health Information for International Travel, the CDC Yellow Book, 2010 will be available in May 2009.
 The editorial team includes Amanda Whatley, Gary Brunette, Phyllis Kozarsky, Alan Magill, and David Shlim.
-It will be larger in size, with bulleted presentations and new tables for easy use in clinical settings.
+It will be in a larger size, with bulleted presentation and new tables to be easy to use in clinical settings.
 New items include pre-travel consultation, perspectives, and health considerations for newly arrived immigrants and refugees.
 A new chapter will highlight selected destinations and itineraries.
-Finally, new sections will focus on medical tourism, mental health, drug interactions, respiratory infections, as well as special groups (air crews, long-term travelers, and expatriates) and additional diseases.
+Finally, new sections will focus on medical tourism, mental health, drug interactions, respiratory infections, as well as special groups (air crews, long-term travelers, and expatriates), and additional diseases.
 The changes promise to enrich an already valuable resource for travel medicine practitioners.